Argentina stocks unchanged as Wall Street eyed

 In New York, the Dow Jones Industrial Average .DJI gave up 16.61 points, or 0.13 percent, while the Nasdaq .IXIC gained by 0.32 percent, as nagging fears about more bank losses and the biggest monthly decline in the job market in five years overshadowed optimism that the credit crisis was easing.

-On the MerVal, top percentage losers included telephone company Telecom Argentina (TEC2.BA: Cotización), which fell 2.21 percent to 13.9 pesos, and Banco Patagonia BPAT.BA, which shed 1.85 percent to 2.66 pesos per share.
+On the MerVal, top percentage losers included telephone company Telecom Argentina (TEC2.BA), which fell 2.21 percent to 13.9 pesos, and Banco Patagonia BPAT.BA, which shed 1.85 percent to 2.66 pesos per share.

 On the broad market, volume was a meager $24.1 million.
 Of the active issues, 32 advanced, 28 declined and 13 ended unchanged.